Agent: 'Real concern' men in Whitmer plot may get explosives

 “Big Dan was the leader,” she told jurors.
 “How do I shoot out of a vehicle?
 Yeah, you go ask Big Dan.
 That’s what Daniel was looking for in the summer of 2020.”

-Caserta's attorney, Michael Hills, said attack training in Michigan and Wisconsin were “fed-sponsored events.”
+Caserta’s attorney, Michael Hills, said attack training sessions in Michigan and Wisconsin were “Fed-sponsored events.”

 Jurors will hear from two critical insiders, Ty Garbin and Kaleb Franks, who pleaded guilty to the conspiracy and will testify for the government.